exasol/cloud-storage-extension/doc/user_guide/delta_format.md

 When running the import SQL statement, we first query the [latest snapshot][delta-history] of the Delta format and only import the data from the latest snapshot version.
-Thus, each import from the Delta format will import data to the Exasol table.
+Thus, each import from the Delta format will import the snapshot data to the Exasol table.

 ## Schema Evolution